spectre-app/www/content/blog/2018-01-06-algorithm.md

 We employ the HMAC-SHA-256 cryptographic function to derive a 64-byte cryptographic site key from the from the site name and master key scoped to a given counter value.

-# Phase 3: Your site password
+### Phase 3: Your site password

 Your site password is an identifier derived from your site key in compliance with the site’s password policy.
 The purpose of this step is to render the site’s cryptographic key into a format that the site’s password input will accept.
-Master Password declares several site password formats and uses these pre-defined password “templates” to render the site key legible.
+Spectre declares several site password formats and uses these pre-defined password “templates” to render the site key legible.

 ```